malonehunter/hyperdope-gematria/README.md

 ## Getting Started

-To learn more about how to use Hyperdope Gematria, see the Quickstart Guide in the app under the About menu.
+To learn more about how to use Hyperdope Gematria see the Quickstart Guide in the app under the About menu.

 This repo may be cloned as-is to your **web server** for self-hosting your own fully-featured gematira calulator with integrated database matching.

-To add more words or phrases to the matching database append them as new lines to the db.txt file.
+To add more words or phrases to the matching database append them as new lines to the db.txt.

 > NOTE: You must run this app from a web server for the word matching database to autoload due to the way browsers handle local file security.
 Please see [this CORS error article](https://stackoverflow.com/questions/58879729/access-to-xmlhttprequest-at-file-sample-txt-from-origin-null-blocked-by-c) for more information.
 A quick way to run db matching offline locally is to open the project folder in VS Code and launch it with the Live Server extension.

-If you do not need the auto loading db feature, simply download the repo and open index.html.
+If you do not need the auto loading db feature simply download the repo and open index.html.

 If you are not interested in using this tool offline or self-hosting and just want to use the tool with the full word matching experience, navigate the project's [official hosted version](http://www.hyperdope.com/gematria).

 ### Changing the Theme

+There are 10 themes packaged with Hyperdope Gematria: black, blue, green, green alt, red charcoal, teal, white, and old book (normal, bright, and dim).

-To change the theme of the calclulator interface first backup your current default-interface.js (in the theme/ folder).
-Make a copy of your desired theme and rename it to default-interface.js.
+The blue theme is set to default and has been copied into theme/default-interface.js.
+To change the theme, rename default-interface.js to something like default-interface-backup.js, make a copy of your desired theme and rename that file to default-interface.js.

+> NOTE: The selected theme is the primary configuration file for the calculator, replacing ciphers.js.
+If you want to change the cypher list or any of the default options you must edit the theme file.

 ## Contributing